Ropley: Prehistory

 Ropley has seen human activity and presence since the Lower Palaeolithic evidenced by a number of handaxes collected in the parish over the last few decades.
-Later Stone Age evidence from the Mesolithic and Neolithic is also very numerous and particularly evidence from the Neolithic suggest occupation and possibly even flint mining in the vicinity.
+Later Stone Age evidence from the Mesolithic and Neolithic is also very numerous and particularly evidence from the Neolithic suggest occupation and possibly even flint extraction in the vicinity.

 Evidence of Bronze Age activity in the village is significant.
 Barrows dating to the Early Bronze Age number about five in the parish.
 A Middle Bronze Age gold torc, found in the village in 1843 suggests activity of local significance and is now in the Royal Cornwall Museum in Torquay although a replica can be found in the local Curtis Museum in Alton.
 In addition, an impressive imported stone axe (likely from Nuneaton dating to the transition of the Early and Middle Bronze Age further suggests the Bronze Age population in the area were well connected.